JeneLitsch/Litan/doc/stdlib/algorithm/for_each.md

 ## std::for_each(range, fx)

 **Parameters:**
-* range: A range or an array
+* range: array or tuple
 * fx: Callable type which takes one parameter.

 **Return value:**
 Always returns null.

 **Description:**
-Calls fx for every element in range.
+Calls fx for every element in the passed range.